Douglas R. McCarter

 Douglas R. McCarter has been an invited speaker for organizations such as MDA, NASA, SPIE, ESTO, COSPAR and NSMMS.
-After obtaining his certification as a Machinist and Millwright, Doug co-founded McCarter Technology dba McCarter Machine Inc in 1981 with his wife Eloise.
-Doug is an inventor of manufacturing processes using silicon and Author and resulting owner of US Patent 6,443,817 “Method of finishing a Silicon Part”.
-Doug was awarded Lifetime Senior Member Status in the SPIE, Society of Professional Optical Society.
+After obtaining his certification as a Machinist and Millwright, he co-founded McCarter Machine Inc., dba McCarter Technology in 1981 with his wife Eloise.
+Douglas is an inventor of manufacturing processes using silicon and author and resulting owner of US Patent 6,443,817 “Method of finishing a Silicon Part”.
+He was awarded Lifetime Senior Member Status in the SPIE, Society of Professional Optical Society.
 He is recognized as World’s Expert on Precision Silicon Components by ESTO, European Optical Society.
-Doug was appointed three year term on Editorial Staff of International Optic Periodical named “Advanced Optical Technology” (Germany).
-Since 1998 he has authored eighteen technical papers that have been presented at SPIE conferences.
-McCarter has been highlighted in periodicals such as Forbes.com, Kiplinger, New Mexico Optics, Entrepreneur.com, NASA Tech Briefs and Missile Defense Briefs.
+He was appointed three year term on editorial staff of International Optic Periodical named “Advanced Optical Technology” (Germany).
+Since 1998, he has authored eighteen technical papers that have been presented at SPIE conferences.
+He has been highlighted in periodicals such as Forbes, Kiplinger Letter, New Mexico Optics, NASA Tech Briefs and MDA Tech Briefs.

 Speaker PPTsDownload PPT